Tyson Jackson: College career

 At Louisiana State University, Jackson redshirted for the Tigers in 2004.

 As a redshirt freshman in 2005, he earned a spot on the Freshman All-SEC team by the league's coaches and the Sporting News.
 He recorded thirteen tackles (8 solos) and two sacks and added five quarterback pressures.

 As a sophomore, in 2006, Jackson was a Second-team All-SEC selection.
 He was a starter at left defensive end and recorded 37 tackles (13 solos).
 He also had 8.5 sacks, six pressures and 10.5 tackles for a loss.
 Jackson caused and recovered a fumble, broke up four passes and caught an interception.

 As a junior, in 2007, Jackson started thirteen of fourteen games at left defensive end.
 He totalled 36 tackles (15 solos) with 3.5 sacks, 4.5 stops for losses, and twelve quarterback pressures.
 Jackson caused a fumble and ranked second in the NCAA among defensive linemen with ten pass breakups.

 As a senior, in 2008, Jackson earned All-SEC Second-team again.
 He recorded 36 tackles (17 solos) that included 4.5 sacks, 10.5 stops for losses, and seven quarterback pressures.
 He recovered a fumble and deflected four passes.
 In total, Jackson started 38 of 53 games at LSU, recording 122 tackles (53 solos) with 18 pass deflections, one interception, two forced fumbles, and a pair of fumble recoveries.
 He ranks eighth in school history with 18.5 sacks and is eleventh with 27 stops for losses.

 Professional career

 Pre-draft

 Despite having played in a 4–3 alignment at LSU, Jackson was considered an ideal 3–4 defensive end.
 He drew comparisons to Anthony Weaver.
-Jackson was chosen by the Kansas City Chiefs in the first round with the third pick overall.